wp-plugins/wpsso/readme.txt

 	* Added a WpssoHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

+= 2.7.1 =

+Added a "Select or Upload Image" button for all Image ID options.
+Updated jQuery qTip from v1.0.0-RC3 to v2.2.1.

 = 2.7.0.4 =